Codie-Shannon/PMPDistributionsDBNOSQL/README.md

-# PMP Distributions Database NOSQL
+# Small Business Database NOSQL
 The PMP Distributions database is a NOSQL database developed in MongoDB.
 It was created for a circular-newspaper enterprise.